-How can I get home insurance for an older home?
+How to get homeowners insurance for an older home

-Many of the defining qualities in older homes also make them riskier to insure, often leading to a higher rate and the need for specialized coverage.
+Many of the unique qualities in older homes also make them riskier to insure, which can lead to a higher rate and the need for specialized coverage.
 If you have an older home, you may still be able to get coverage with a standard homeowners policy.
 However, if your house has reached the age that its replacement cost exceeds its market value, you may need a policy specifically designed for older homes.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.